siemens/ix/packages/documentation/docs/controls/buttons/_button_styleguide.md

 ## States

 Buttons have six states: Default, hover, active, disabled, loading and focused.
 In a disabled state, buttons are visually displayed but don’t offer any user interaction.

+- **Default:** Use for the most important or most-likely next action within the user interface.
+These are typically actions that advance the user through a process, such as "Submit", "Save" or "Add".
+We use these sparingly and recommend only one per layout.
+These are typically called *primary* buttons in UX.
+- **Outline:** Use for standard actions that need to be easily recognizable or for actions supporting the default (primary) action.
+These could include actions like "Cancel", "Reset" or "Advanced Options".
+These are typically called *secondary* buttons in UX.
+- **Ghost:** Use for actions that are typically not part of the core user journey but serve specialized or conditional purposes.
+Tertiary buttons can represent actions such as "Advanced settings", "More options", "Help" or "Customize".
+They may also be used for conditional actions like "Change preferences" or "View details".
+- **Disabled:** Buttons can be disabled (see also button states).
+-  **Loading:** A loading spinner is displayed on the button.
+The spinner replaces an icon when available.
+- **Focused:** Buttons can be focused via keyboard navigation.
+The focus state is used to indicate that the button is currently selected.

 ![Button states](https://www.figma.com/design/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=132-13020&mode=design&t=KAxDgJoFX436Uk0b-11)